 Comic Book Style Miniature Painting

 It’s not better or worse than traditional painting.
 It’s just a completely different energy.
 A blended model looks like a tiny real person.
 A comic book model looks like it stepped out of a panel.
 Both are cool.
-This one’s more fun.
+To me, This one’s more fun.

 What Makes It Comic Book